beling/book-pl/src/ch16-02-message-passing.md

 for the main thread to do other than wait for messages, so blocking the main thread is appropriate.

-When we run the code in Listing 16-8, we’ll see the value printed from the main
+When we run the code in listing 16-8, we’ll see the value printed from the main
 thread:

 <!-- Not extracting output because changes to this output aren't significant;